microsoft/WinDbg-Samples/Exdi/exdigdbsrv/doc/ExdiGdbSrv_readme.md

 2. Prepare a Windows ARM64/x64 VM image to run on QEMU:

-• Download the Windows VHDX file from the build share.
-It’s required that the build have symbols indexed in the symbol server
+• Locate or create a Windows VHDX file.
+It’s required that the build have symbols indexed on the public symbol server.
-- If it’s a private custom Windows build, then you’ll need the pdb symbol file for NT OS (ntkrnlmp.pdb), or the pre-NT system App that you want to debug.

 •Prepare a script to setup the image for these steps.
 - Get the QEMU para-virtualized drivers added to the image